ATFinke-Productions/Random/README.md

 Random
 ======

-A collection of projects that never became anything.
+A collection of projects that never became anything, but I thought they were worth sharing.